NestIntro/MagicConch/README.md

 ## Commit Message Format

-it is consist of subject, body, and footer.
+It is consist of subject, body, and footer.

 Each part is separated by a single line.